Octavius97/MicrosoftGraph/User Administration/Manage Users.md

 ## 1. Create Users

-To create users with PowerShell's Microsoft Graph module yo must use the Command `New-MgUser` and use the properly Microsoft Graph API Permissions, in this case the permission to create users is `User.ReadWrite.All`.
-You can check the next article: [Microsoft Graph:New-MgUser](https://learn.microsoft.com/en-us/powershell/module/microsoft.graph.users/new-mguser?view=graph-powershell-1.0)
+To create users with PowerShell's Microsoft Graph module yo must use the Command `New-MgUser`.
+You can check the next article: [Microsoft Graph: New-MgUser](https://learn.microsoft.com/en-us/powershell/module/microsoft.graph.users/new-mguser?view=graph-powershell-1.0)

-### 1.1.
-Connect to Graph
+> [!Information]
-To connect with PowerShell's Microsoft Graph you must use the `User.ReadWrite.All` scope for manage users.
+> To connect with PowerShell's Microsoft Graph you must use the `User.ReadWrite.All` scope for manage users.
 ```Powershell
 Connect-MgGraph -Scopes User.ReadWrite.All
 ```
 > [!Note]
 > You can add the `-NoWelcome` parameter to not show the Welcome to Microsoft Graph message

-### 1.2.
+### 1.1.
 Users Attributes
 To create users, the command needs some properties to fill the user attributes in Microsoft Entra ID.
 The next are the minimal user attributes requires to create a new user with Microsoft Graph
 - **-DisplayName**: The displayname for the user
 - **-GivenName**: The first name for the user